gordonsilvera/coursera/Machine Learning-Final Project.md

 - *Set 4*: accel_arm_x, magnet_arm_x, magnet_arm_y, magnet_arm_z
 - *Set 5*: pitch_dumbbell, yaw_dumbbell, accel_dumbbell_x, accel_dumbbell_z
 - *Set 6*: gyros_dumbbell_x, gyros_dumbbell_z, gyros_forearm_z, gyros_forearm_y

+Next, I developed a model with principle components with the `preProcess()` function (see model below).
+However, this generated an accuracy of 52% versus 70% for a model without PCA.
+Therefore -- in order to reduce the number of features used -- I will select a single variable from each (or certain) set(s) to include in the model, rather than using PCA.